ashutoshbw/ashutoshbw.github.io/content/blog/template-literals/index.md

 ## Tagged template literal

-Tagged template literal is also called _tagged template_ for short.<sup data-fnref>[exploringjs]</sup> It is made up of a template literal tagged onto a function name or more precisely a function expression like below:
+Tagged template literal is also called _tagged template_ for short.[_refs:exploringjs_] It is made up of a template literal tagged onto a function name or more precisely a function expression like below:

 ```js
 funcitonExpression`template literal`;